-Due to the short-term nature of the accounts receivable, their carrying amount is considered to be the same as their fair value.
+Due to the short-term nature of the accounts receivable, their carrying amounts are considered to be the same as their fair values.

-Notes to the Financial Statements 31 December 2017 (Expressed in Bahamian dollars) (Continued)
+Notes to the Financial Statements 31 December 2018 (Expressed in Bahamian dollars) (Continued)

-8. Property, Plant and Equipment
+8. Property and Equipment